CarinaAJ/p3-last-chapter/README.md

 ## Unfixed Bugs

-At the moment, the time printed on the receipt is 1 hour behind.
-I haven't figured out if this is because of another timezone or it still applies to winter time.
+At the moment, the time printed on the receipt is UTC-time.
 As it doesn't affect the functionality of the program and is solely for aesthetic purposes (the receipt) I decided to leave it for now.

 ### Validators Testing